 - What has changed to allow the student to succeed

 If the appeal is approved, the student will be placed on financial aid probation or on an academic plan (see below).
-A student cannot appeal for a second decision for the same reason.
+A student cannot appeal for a second decision for the same reason or if they failed to meet the requirements of an academic plan.
 Students will be notified of the decision through student email.
-Appeals may include, but are not limited to death in the family, illness, hospitalization, and other extenuating circumstances.
+Appeals of the loss of financial aid for an extenuating circumstance may include, but are not limited to death in the family, illness, hospitalization, and other extenuating circumstances.

 Academic Plan is for students who have been on financial aid suspension and have an approved appeal on file.
 If a student is placed on an academic plan, the student must meet the Satisfactory Academic Progress in a specified time set forth within the academic plan.
 If the student does not meet this academic progress, the student will be placed on financial aid suspension and will not be allowed to receive financial aid until Satisfactory Academic Progress is met.
 Before an academic plan can be processed in the financial aid office, all official transcripts must be submitted to the SE Registrar’s Office.

 Zero Credit Semesters: Each of the following will result in an automatic denial of federal financial aid and the student receiving a denial notice for the next semester.
 Each student will have the option to appeal the denied status unless the student was on an academic plan.

 - All Failed/Unofficial Withdrawal/Unsatisfactory: Students who stop attending class and receive all failed/unsatisfactory grades will be considered unofficially withdrawn at their last date of academic activity and will be denied federal aid for the next semester.
 This last date of academic activity will be provided by instructors when submitting final grades for each class to the Registrar.
 The SE Financial Aid Office will perform a Return of Title IV calculation based off this last date of academic activity.